What is Sleep Paralysis?

-Sleep paralysis can be described as a transitional state that occurs when a person experiences a temporary inability to react, move, or speak while asleep, falling asleep, or on awakening from sleep: sleep paralysis is characterised by the inability of the person to move their muscles.
+Sleep paralysis can be described as a transitional state that occurs when a person experiences a temporary inability to react, move, or speak while asleep, falling asleep, or on awakening from sleep.
+Sleep paralysis is characterized by the inability of the person to move muscles during sleep.

 What Causes Sleep Paralysis?